Permanent Disability Awards: Lump Sums and Commutations

 - documentation to confirm your income and expenses.

 After completing the form, you will need to mail the information or send by fax to WorkSafeBC.

 If you do not agree with WorkSafeBC’s commutation decision, you have the right to request a review.
 You must request a review within 90 days.

-To have a chance of success in your review, you must show how the commutation will be of significant benefit to you, and that it will not result in future financial hardship.
+To have a reasonable chance of success in your review, you must show how the commutation will be of significant benefit to you, and that it will not result in future financial hardship.
 You must show how the commutation will improve your ability to earn a living or live better within your income.
 The Review Division decision is final.
 You cannot appeal this decision to the Workers' Compensation Appeal Tribunal.